HenrikBengtsson/future.BatchJobs/README.md

 ```

-### Evaluate asynchroneous expression on specific backend
+### Evaluate asynchronous expression on specific backend
-Asynchroneous expressions are processed by the default backend as given by `backend("?")`.
+Asynchronous expressions are processed by the default backend as given by `backend("?")`.
 If another backend should be used to evaluate for a particular expression, operator `%backend%` can be used.
 For example,
 ```r
 a %<=% { Sys.sleep(7); runif(1) } %backend% "multicore-2"
 b %<=% { Sys.sleep(2); rnorm(1) } %backend% "cluster"